ayudoo/odoo_business_relationships/README.rst

 * automatic assignment of pricelists and fiscal positions
 * different tax display settings for different users
 * customize the default business relationship for new contacts
-* assign a default image, salesperson or salesteam to new contacts
+* assign a default image, salesperson or sales team to new contacts
+* assign default salesperson and analytic account to sale orders
 * restrict website menus, pages, redirects and block visibility to certain users
 * use different access permission groups for portal users
 * create and configure your own business relationships